thoughtspot/thoughtspot.github.io/_admin/data-security/row-level-security.md

 * Can check or uncheck Bypass RLS on a worksheet.

-This behavior is true regardless of whether the privilege is from a direct group membership or indirect (through a group hierarchy).
+This behavior is true regardless of whether the privilege is from a direct group membership or indirect (through a group hierarchy, where the user is part of a group that is part of a larger, top-level group with the RLS privilege).
+).

 ## Examples of RLS rules